zqian50/apcsa_material/classwork/wrapper_classes/directions.md

 Fill in the Extremes methods.
 In the constructor, set min and max to the minimum and maximum value of Integer.
 Use Integer.MIN_VALUE and Integer.MAX_VALUE.
 Also fill in the MinDiff and MaxDiff methods to return the difference between the users guess and the actual max/min values of Integer.

-Drive: use the comments as a guide to ask the user to guess the maximum and minimum values.
+Driver: use the comments as a guide to ask the user to guess the maximum and minimum values.
 Compute the difference between the guess and the values, then print it out.

 ```